 Beth joined the teaching team at SHU in 2004.
 Her main research interests are media representations and equity policies in sport.
-Her PhD focused on the inclusion and progression of women in football coach education and she has presented at international sport communication conferences in recent years.
-Beth also oversees the Academy of Sport and Physical Activity's undergraduate courses, with a particular focus on enhancing the student experience.
+Her PhD focused on the inclusion and progression of women in football coach education.
+Beth also oversees the Academy of Sport and Physical Activity's quality assurance processes, with a particular focus on enhancing learning, teaching and assessment.

 Beth is a Principal Lecturer in the Academy of Sport and Physical Activity at Sheffield Hallam University.
 She has taught and supervised students since 2002 in the social and cultural study of sport.
-As Undergraduate Academic Delivery Lead Beth oversees the quality of the undergraduate student experience, which includes enhancing induction and student support systems, implementing the reapproval of courses and responding to student feedback.
+As Quality and LTA lead Beth oversees the quality assurance of our courses and leads enhancement of our learning, teaching and assessment.
 Beth is an active researcher in the fields of sport inclusion and sport media.
 Her PhD (awarded by Manchester Metropolitan University in 2007) was a critical discourse analysis of gendered organisational practices and identities within grassroots football.
 Her current research interests are in the fields of equity policies and media representations of gender and nation in sport, and she continues to publish internationally.
-Beth has recently been working on content analyses of media representations of gender and nation at London 2012, the 2014 and 2015 football World Cups and in BBC sports news programming.
+Beth has recently been working on critical analyses of the professionalisation of women's football in England and content analyses of media representations of gender at international football events.

 Representations of gender and nation in sport; Women's Super League (football); Gender issues in sport; Equity policy in sport; Women working in sport organisations (coaching, playing, management)